Conferences 2026

 Winter Conferences

-This year the British Agricultural History Society will not host its regular Winter Conference.
-We have made the decision to have a break this year as we are currently restructuring how our conferences work to respond to changing demands by our membership.
+There will be no Winter Conference in 2025.
+In 2024, we made the decision to have a break from this conference (traditionally held in London) as we are currently restructuring how our conferences work to respond to changing demands by our membership.
 We are also making changes in response to new opportunities for online formats and pressures in terms of the increasing costs of venue hire, which we wish not to pass on to members as far as possible.

 The Society’s Conferences